A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

-- For adolescent athletes, steroid use may cause the growth plates in long bones to close faster than usual, which can result in reduced height.
+- For adolescent athletes, steroid use may cause the growth plates in long bones to close faster than usual, resulting in reduced height.

 Their promotion as substances to fight age-related damage is widespread

-in the popular and health related media, but although studies support their
+in the popular and health-related media.
+Although studies support their

-use in preventing some disease states, a number of large clinical trials
+use in preventing some disease states, many large clinical trials

 cast doubt on the effectiveness of antioxidants, with some suggesting they

 may even do more harm than good.
 With so much conflicting data, the

 one thing that is generally agreed on is that the lower incidence of disease